Oilseeds methods and tests used to measure quality

 - Protein content is determined by the AOCS Official Method Ba 4e-93, revised 1995 and re-approved 1997, Combustion method for determination of crude protein.
 Results are reported as a percentage, N x 6.25, calculated to specified moisture basis.
 Canola is calculated to an 8.5% moisture basis, whereas flaxseed, soybean and all mustard seeds are calculated on a dry matter basis.

 - With this method, grain samples are ground and heated at a very high temperature (about 900°C) in presence of oxygen.
 This combustion leads to the release of carbon dioxide, water and nitrogen.
 The nitrogen gas is measured and the response of the instrument is converted to nitrogen content (after instrument calibration with a pure compound of known nitrogen concentration).
-The measured nitrogen result is converted into crude protein content a specific factor which depends on the amino acid sequence of the analyzed grain.
-For oilseeds, by convention, the factor is 6.25.
+The measured nitrogen result is converted into crude protein content using the 6.25 factor.

 - Date modified: